13 / 01 / 21

 No changes here.
 You may still choose readings to honor your loved one during the service.
 Your chosen readings are agreed with your appointed funeral director before the day of the funeral.

-If you would like to arrange your own pre-paid funeral plan, either for the security or convenience it brings, you should contact our helpful advisors by clicking here.
-We’re always around to give you the advice you need, and to help you make the right choice for you.
+If you would like to arrange your own pre-paid funeral plan, either for the security or convenience it brings, you should contact our helpful team by clicking here.
+We’re always around to support you, so you can make the right choice for you.

 This page is for information purposes only and by no means offering any form of advice on any regulated product that may or may not be covered under FCA rules.